aerospike-community/client-lua/readme.md

 ```
 The put function returns 2 values.
 The 1st is the error code, the second is the error message if one exists.

-This function illustrates the complexity of passing parameters and return values between Lua and C. The complexity is in obtaining the values in table parameter.
-The function add_bins_to_rec takes the passed-in table, containing the bin names and values, and creates bin values and populates a as_record structure.
+This function illustrates the complexity of passing parameters and return values between Lua and C. The complexity is in obtaining the values in the table parameter.
+The function ```add_bins_to_rec``` takes the passed-in table containing the Bin names and values and creates Bin values and populates a ```as_record``` structure.
 This structure is returned to the caller.

 The tricky part is obtaining the individual elements from the table.
 This function manipulates the Lua stack to iterate through the elements in the table and creates Bin values.
 ```c